Should We Be Buying Stocks or Gold? Here’s What JPMorgan Is Saying

 “But from this folly, there is no end.
 The intervention of central banks in the capital markets has become so extreme that they are now incapable of selling their securities and fighting inflation without sending equities and bond prices crashing,” Pento warns.
 “In effect, the inevitable binary outcomes have now become intractable inflation or depression.”

 When one adds growing tensions between the U.S. and Russia and China as well as the rise of terror attacks to this unsavory mix, it’s hard to argue against Pento’s belief that the bull market in precious metals has just begun.

 Corporate stock market buybacks are at an all-time high.
 When was the last time this occurred and what were the consequences?
-Read here.bloomberg, cnbc, donald trump, dow jones, gold, goldman sachs, negative interest rates, s&p 500, the federal reserve, wall street
+Read here.bloomberg, cnbc, donald trump, dow jones, Featured, gold, goldman sachs, negative interest rates, s&p 500, the federal reserve, wall street